 I’m not going to bang on too much about why I love Filson (I’ve done that a lot) but they are one of my go-to brands for bags and outerwear.
 Founded back in 1897 in the Pacific Northwest, the company was launched to outfit prospectors heading north to the gold rush.
 (They were then known as C.C.
 Filson’s Pioneer Alaska Clothing and Blanket Manufacturers.)

 Canvas and leather, though, aren’t cheap.
 My waxed canvas Journeyman cost $395 and for a backpack, that’s more than the average guy wants to spend.
-Filson seems to have picked up on that fact so they released a backpack that’s a) made from cheaper nylon and b) made in Asia instead of America.
+Filson seems to have picked up on that fact so they released a backpack that’s made from cheaper nylon.
 This dropped the price down to, at the time of writing, $225.

 So is Filson worth it now?